sethforprivacy/sethforprivacy.com/content/posts/switching-to-calyxos.md

 https://f-droid.org/en/packages/org.videolan.vlc/

+#### Alternatives

+MPV Android is a great and simple FOSS player available via Github: https://github.com/mpv-android/mpv-android/releases/latest

+I have switched to using this instead of VLC while some bugs I have found and reported are fixed, and it's served my needs well.

 # Conclusion

 While the jump to a de-Googled phone may not be the easiest, it's a great further step towards preserving my privacy, reducing my digital footprint, and ensuring I am not reliant on the good-graces of a big tech company like Google for my daily apps.

 The experience is surprisingly user-friendly once you get used to how to get apps and migrate over to strong open-source alternatives where possible, and I would highly recommend this for those somewhat tech-savvy users who want to preserve their privacy while on the go.

-Thanks to Mamushi for the phone and Max Tannahill for the in-depth answers to all of my questions, excellent support, and strong recommendations!

-If you have any questions from this post or would like more information on a specific aspect of my switch to CopperheadOS, please reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).
+If you have any questions from this post or would like more information on a specific aspect of my switch to CalyxOS, please reach out via [Twitter, Matrix, or email]({{< ref "/content/about.md#how-to-contact-me" >}}).